nkjain92/oneplace/documents/tech_stack.md

 ### 4.1.
 Persistent Login & Session Management

-- Use Supabase Auth to manage sessions.
+- Use Supabase’s client-side auth (PKCE) to manage user sessions.
-- Implement client-side persistence via cookies (for server-validated sessions) and local storage (for temporary summary history when not logged in).
+  Sessions will be stored in local storage by default, with the option to use secure cookies for enhanced security.
+  For anonymous users, store temporary summary history in local storage.
+- Use Next.js middleware to protect routes and handle redirects, enhancing security and user flow.

 ### 4.2.
 State Management